 What does it mean to be isolated at home?

 Being isolated at home means that you must stay at home.
 You cannot leave home to go to work, school, or public areas (such as shops, cafes or restaurants).
 You cannot travel on public transport, or in a taxi or rideshare.
 You must not have visitors at your home.

-Do I need to wear a mask, and should other people in my home wear a mask?
+Do I need to wear a mask inside my home?

 Can I go outside?

-If you live in a private house, then it is safe for you to go outside into your garden or courtyard.
-If you live in an apartment, it is also safe for you to go outside into the garden, if there is no one else present in the garden.
-You must wear a mask to minimise risk to others and move quickly through any common areas.
-It is safe to go onto your balcony if you have one.
+If you live in a private house, it is safe for you to go outside into your garden or courtyard.
+If you live in an apartment, it is safe to go onto your balcony or a private courtyard, if you have one.

-How do I keep the people I live with safe?
+How do I keep the people I live with safe from the infection?

-Practising good hygiene behaviour is the best defence against the spread of all respiratory illnesses, including COVID-19.
-You and the people you live with should practice good general hygiene, hand hygiene, and respiratory/cough etiquette.
+Practising general hygiene is the best defence against the spread of all respiratory illnesses, including coronavirus.

-- Washing your hands with liquid soap and water for at least 20 to 30 seconds.
-Drying hands on paper towel and not sharing hand towels.
+- use liquid soap and water for at least 20 to 30 seconds, dry your hands on paper towel, and do not share hand towels

-- Cleaning your hands with an alcohol-based hand sanitiser that contains at least 60% alcohol if your hands are not visibly soiled.
-Covering all surfaces of your hands and rubbing them together until they feel dry.
+- you can clean your hands with an alcohol-based hand sanitiser that contains at least 60% alcohol (60-80%) if your hands are not visibly soiled.
+This involves covering all surfaces of your hands and rubbing them together until they feel dry

-- Washing your hands before handling food, before eating, before entering rooms and before touching other peoples’ possessions.
+- wash your hands before handling food, before eating, before entering rooms and before touching other peoples’ possessions

-- Washing your hands after using the toilet.
+- wash your hands after using the toilet.

-- Coughing and sneezing into your elbow or directly into a tissue, throwing the tissue in a lined bin, and washing your hands.
+- cough and sneeze into your elbow or directly into a tissue, throw the tissue immediately after used into a lined bin, and then wash your hands

-- Avoiding sharing towels and bedding with other people in your home.
+- do not share towels and bedding with other people in your home

-- Not sharing cutlery, dishes, utensils and drinking glasses, and making sure that after use they are cleaned thoroughly with detergent and water or in the dishwasher.
+- do not share cutlery, dishes, utensils or drinking glasses.
+Make sure that after use these items are cleaned thoroughly with detergent and hot water or in the dishwasher

-- Making sure shared spaces in the home have good airflow by opening a window or using air conditioning -if the weather allows.
+- make sure shared spaces in the home have good airflow by opening a window or using air conditioning - if the weather allows

-- Cleaning frequently touched surfaces regularly, using detergent and water, followed by a household disinfectant or diluted bleach solution (see detailed cleaning advice below).
+- clean frequently touched surfaces regularly, using detergent and water, followed by a household disinfectant or diluted bleach solution (see detailed cleaning advice below).